 Add: Refined methods include two or three dimensional models using grid or finiteelement analysis.
 Excepting parapet self-weight, and posting avoidance, refined analyses may not benefit from edge stiffening effects from barriers or other appurtenances.
-On the load rating summary form, state the name and the version of the software that was used.
-Within the load rating narrative, explain why refined analysis was used.
+Within the load rating narrative, explain why refined analysis was used and how the assessment was performed.